ashutoshmjain/gita/src/mathuraChap09.md

 ### notes and other stuff:
 ---
-[^RGB]: The RGB color model is an additive color model that is somewhat unintuitive for us humans.
-It's perfectly logical for a video display device (such as a monitor or television) that only knows how to display colors by mixing varying amounts of 3 pre-defined colors: red (255,0,0), green (0,255,0), and blue (0,0,255).
+[^RGB]: The RGB color model is an additive color model.
+Video display device (such as a monitor or television) only know how to display by mixing varying amounts of 3 pre-defined lights of colors: red (255,0,0), green (0,255,0), and blue (0,0,255).
+Our eyes on the other hand are designed to receive only said three colors - of course in varying degrees of mix proportions.
 - In RGB, the color white is represented as (255, 255, 255) - each component representing full Red, Blue and Green - which equates to "all on."
 The full value for each of the red, green, and blue color components is displayed, which creates such a high light intensity that we perceive the color as white.
 Conversely, the color black (0, 0, 0) is the "default" state of the display device.
 When no color light is displayed ("0"), the result is black, or the absence of color.
 - What we normally learn in school is known as a subtractive color model, versus the additive color model used by RGB.
 RGB color system, constructs all the colors from the combination of the Red, Green and Blue colors.
 The red, green and blue use 8 bits each, which have integer values from 0 to 255.
 This makes 256x256x256= 16777216 possible colors.
 - Each pixel in the LED monitor displays colors this way, by combination of red, green and blue LEDs (light emitting diodes).
 When the red pixel is set to 0, the LED is turned off.
 When the red pixel is set to 255, the LED is turned fully on.
 Any value between them sets the LED to partial light emission.

+---

+[^annihilation]: The reason physics concludes "annihilation" is simple - physics, being reductive tries to observe a single particle (or it's anti-particle).
+They are by definition inseparable.
+The moment physicists separate them , they both disappear! - a false impression of annihilation.

 ---